J.D. Bell, Inc.611 Broadway, at Houston St., Ste 405; 212-339-0006; jdbellinc.com

 With an impressive grasp of design and art history and just a hint of irreverent humor, this Ian Schrager alum whips up warm modern interiors that juxtapose high and low items.
 She loves to collaborate with artists to produce custom work for clients.

-Celerie Kemble incorporates textures and details inspired by the natural world to create gardenlike interiors that elevate the everyday.
-One Upper West Side kitchen featured mint tiled walls, pale-purple accents, and a flurry of glass-enclosed, taxidermied butterflies.
+Celerie Kemble incorporates eye-catching textures and details inspired by the natural world to create gardenlike interiors that elevate the everyday.
+One Upper West Side kitchen featured mint tiled walls, pale purple accents, and a flurry of glass-enclosed, taxidermied butterflies.

 Kitty Hawks135 E. 74th St., nr.
 Lexington Ave., Ste.
 11A; 212-570-2760